tobealive/docs/docs/getting-started/installation.md

 shell/editor after that, so that it can pick up the new PATH variable.

 > **Note**
-> There is no need to run `v symlink` more than once – v will still be available, even after
+> There is no need to run `v symlink` more than once – V will still be available, even after
 > `v up`, restarts, and so on.
 You only need to run it again if you decide to move the V repo
 > folder somewhere else.